-The training and induction provided for new Directors will depend upon their existing experience but would always include a tour of the three Academy sites (Waycroft, Wicklea and Woodlands) and a chance to meet staff and pupils.
-All Directors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Directors.
+The training and induction provided for new Trustees will depend upon their existing experience but would always include a tour of the three Academy sites (Waycroft, Wicklea and Woodlands) and a chance to meet staff and pupils.
+All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees.
 To reduce photocopying volume much of the documentation is available electronically.
+As there are normally very few Trustee changes in a year, induction tends to be done informally and is tailored specifically to the individual.
 Advantage is taken of specific courses offered by the Local Authority and other bodies.

-There are training sessions arranged to keep the Directors updated on relevant developments impacting on their roles and responsibilities.
-Directors also have access to Bristol City Council Governor Development Service, a service Waycroft Multi Academy Trust subscribes to each year.
+There are training sessions arranged to keep the Trustees updated on relevant developments impacting on their roles and responsibilities.
+Trustees also have access to Bristol City Council Governor Development Service, a service Waycroft Multi Academy Trust subscribes to each year.